You Got It: Bonnie Raitt version

-The song became a hit again in 1995 for Bonnie Raitt, who recorded a version for the soundtrack of the film Boys on the Side.
-In the United States, it peaked at number 33 on the Billboard Hot 100, and spent two weeks at number 31 on the Cash Box Top 100.
-In Canada, "You Got It" peaked at number 11 and was the 62nd-biggest hit of 1995.
+The song became a hit again in 1995 for American singer-songwriter Bonnie Raitt, who recorded a version for the soundtrack of the film Boys on the Side.
+In the United States, it peaked at number 33 on the Billboard Hot 100 and spent two weeks at number 31 on the Cash Box Top 100.
+In Canada, "You Got It" reached number 11 and was the 62nd-biggest hit of 1995, while in Iceland, it peaked at number 10.
+"You Got It" was nominated for the Grammy Award for Best Female Pop Vocal Performance, becoming Raitt's fifth nomination in the category.